zoxpx/pxdocs/content/install-with-other/operate-and-maintain/performance-and-tuning/tuning.md

 ### CMS
 This is useful for content management systems, like WordPress.
 This option applies to a Portworx shared (global namespace) volume.
 It implements an attribute cache and supports async writes.
 This increases the Portworx memory footprint by 100MB.
 Use `io_profile=cms`.

-### The db profile
+### The db_remote profile

 This implements a write-back flush coalescing algorithm.
 This algorithm attempts to coalesce multiple `syncs` that occur within a 50ms window into a single sync.
 Coalesced syncs are acknowledged only after copying to all replicas.
 In order to do this, the algorithm requires a minimum replication (HA factor) of 3.
 This mode assumes all replicas do not fail (kernel panic or power loss) simultaneously in a 50 ms window.
-Use `io_profile=db`.
+Use `io_profile=db_remote`.

 {{<info>}}
 If there are not enough nodes online, Portworx will automatically disable this algorithm.